HitkoDev/breeze/readme.txt

 = Installation Instructions

 To install the plugin via WordPress Dashboard
-1. Through the WordPress admin panel, Menu > Plugin > Add new
-2. Search for Breeze
-3. Click on install then click activate link
+1. Through the WordPress admin panel, Menu > Plugin > Add new, 2.
+Search for Breeze, 3.
+Click on install then click activate link

 To install the plugin manually
-1. Download and unzip the plugin package - breeze.zip
-2. Upload the /breeze to /wp-content/plugins/
-3. Activate the plugin through the 'Plugins' menu in WordPress
-4. Access Breeze from WordPress Admin > Settings > Breeze
+1. Download and unzip the plugin package, 2.
+Upload the /breeze to /wp-content/plugins/, 3.
+Activate the Breeze through the 'Plugins' menu in WordPress, 4.
+Access Breeze from WordPress Admin > Settings > Breeze

 = Does Breeze support Varnish and to what extent? =